-All build alternatives are anticipated to impact utilities and require utility relocation because of the widening of the intersection to accommodate the proposed intersection control measures and truck turning.
+All build alternatives are anticipated to impact utilities and require utility relocation because of the widening of the intersection to accommodate the intersection control measures and truck turning.

-Based on the current preliminary design, the following utility relocations would be required for the proposed build alternatives:
+Based on the current preliminary design, the build alternatives require the following utility relocations:

-- Alternative 2 would require relocating seven utility poles, and associated overhead utility lines may need to be relocated.
-In addition, portions of underground utilities may also be required to be relocated. - Alternative 3 would relocate six utility poles, and associated overhead utilities may need to be relocated.
-In addition, portions of underground utilities may also be required to be relocated.
+- Alternative 2 would have relocated seven utility poles, and associated overhead utility lines may have required relocation.
+Portions of underground utilities may have required relocation. - Alternative 3 (the preferred alternative) will relocate six utility poles, and associated overhead utilities may need to be relocated.
+Portions of underground utilities may also need to be relocated.

-Additional and more concrete details on the number and location of utilities impacted would be determined once design is finalized on the selected preferred alternative (during the Plans, Specifications, and Estimates phase) if the project is approved.
+The following paragraph was updated after the draft environmental document completed circulation.
+Additional and more concrete details on the number and location of utilities impacted will be determined once design is finalized on the selected preferred alternative (Alternative 3) during the Plans, Specifications, and Estimates phase, if the project is approved.

-Caltrans' standard measures and best management practices would be included in the construction contract to address any potential utility issues.
-No project-specific avoidance, minimization and/or mitigation measures are proposed at this time, and the proposed project would have a less than significant impact on the environment.
+Caltrans' standard measures and best management practices will be included in the construction contract to address any potential utility issues.
+No projectspecific avoidance, minimization and/or mitigation measures are proposed at this time, and the project will have a less than significant impact on the environment.